Art jewelry: Arts and Crafts and Art Nouveau jewelry

 In the United States, arts and crafts jewelry was popular with amateurs, since unlike ceramics, furniture or textiles, it required only a modest investment in tools, and could be made in the kitchen.
 One of the first American arts and crafts jewelers, Madeline Yale Wynne, was self-taught and approached her jewelry as form and composition with the emphasis on aesthetic qualities rather than skill, stating that "I consider each effort by itself as regards color and form much as I would paint a picture."
 Brainerd Bliss Thresher, another American arts and crafts jeweler, used materials like carved horn and amethyst for their aesthetic qualities, following the example of René Lalique who mixed quotidian and precious materials in his jewelry.
 As Janet Koplos and Bruce Metcalf suggest, whereas the British Arts and Crafts movement tried to reunite art and labor, many upper-class Americans like Thresher united art and leisure: "The practice of craft as a recreation could be a relief from the pressure of a difficult job, a demonstration of one's good taste and savor vivre, a polite manifestation of progressive politics, or an expression of the sheer pleasure of satisfying labor."
+Several other American jewelers made significant contributions to the Arts and Crafts movement.
+Marie Zimmermann, a highly versatile metalsmith, blended influences from Egyptian, Greek, and Asian art in her jewelry designs.
+Florence Koehler, a founding member of the Chicago Arts and Crafts Society, taught jewelry and metalsmithing and incorporated Renaissance influences into her designs after studying jewelry and enamelwork in London.
+Janet Payne Bowles, a jewelry designer and educator, contributed to the advancement of handcrafted jewelry and metalsmithing through her international exhibitions and decades-long teaching career.

-Art jewelry fell out of style in the 1920s and 30s, overshadowed by art deco, as well as audience response to its functional and aesthetically challenging nature (too fragile and outrageous).
+Art jewelry fell out of style in the 1920s and 30s, overshadowed by Art Deco, as well as audience response to its functional and aesthetically challenging nature (too fragile and outrageous).
 However, it marks a significant break with what came before, and laid down many of the values and attitudes for later twentieth century ideals of art or studio jewelry.
 As Elyse Zorn Karlin writes, "Art jewelry valued the handmade and prized innovative thinking and creative expression.
-These jewelers were the first to use materials that didn't have the intrinsic value expected in jewelry, and they rejected mainstream jewelry tastes.
+These jewelers were the first to use materials that did not have the intrinsic value expected in jewelry, and they rejected mainstream jewelry tastes.
 They thought of their work as an artistic pursuit and made it for a small audience that shared their aesthetic and conceptual values."